ronaldonater/FloatingRobloxCommunityAdminPannel/README.md

 This **Tampermonkey userscript** enhances your experience as a Roblox Community **administrator** by adding a sleek, floating **admin panel** directly onto the Roblox Community page you're visiting — *only if you're an admin of that community*.

-> ⚠️ You must be an administrator of the community you're viewing for the panel to be active.
+> ⚠️ You must be an administrator of the community you're viewing for the panel to be function.

 ---